British designer Molly Mahon is known for her original hand block fabrics, wallpapers and luxury accessories for the home.

 We've seen your fantastic potato printing tutorials, encouraging people to try a new activity whilst they are at home!
 I’m sure you have been very busy but is there a new skill you’ve learnt recently or would like to learn?

-I bought a marbling kit at the beginning of lock down and am slowly becoming rather addicted to all the swirling colours and amazing patterns that can be achieved.
+I have recently bought a marbling kit and am slowly becoming rather addicted to all the swirling colours and amazing patterns that can be achieved.

 If you weren’t designing fabrics and homeware, what job do you think you would be doing?